 All soils and debris generated from soil borings and well installations, and water from well purging and decontamination will be contained as IDW.
 The soil or water will be placed in 55-gallon drums, labeled, and stored on a concrete containment pad in a fenced containment area in the Corporation Yard at the Richmond Field Station Property.
 Samples will be collected from the drums for characterization of the waste.
 The results of the sample will dictate the exact disposal requirements.
 The drums will then be shipped off site to the appropriate facility.
+Waste that is determined to be hazardous waste will be disposed of within ninety days.

 Personal protective equipment and miscellaneous waste from sampling (paper towels, aluminum foil, and plastic sheeting) will be placed in large garbage bags, sealed, and disposed of in facility trash receptacles.
+Any personal protective equipment and waste that has been grossly contaminated with a known hazardous substance will be stored in a container and disposed of at a proper off-site facility to prevent exposure to unauthorized personnel.